As one year closes out and a new year begins, grants are often a priority for many nonprofits.

-While that news might appear boring to some, this is the moment I live for!
-As we close out one fiscal year and look towards a new one, I have the opportunity to work with my staff and board to evaluate our education/outreach programs and figure out what we can do to make sure these programs are building sustainable bases.
+Budgets are ending, new budgets are being approved, and so on.
+While that news might appear boring to some, this is the moment we live for!
+As we close out one fiscal year and look towards a new one, organizations have the opportunity to work with staff and boards to evaluate programs and projects and figure out what to do to make sure the foundations are in place to build sustainable bases.

 Every nonprofit I know that has an incredible program, also has a dream….the dream that one day that program will be capable of supporting itself.
 Programs that are heavily dependent on grants tend to have warped life cycles.

 If you sow a few tomato plant seeds in a little pot, make sure they are planted in nutrient rich soil, water them regularly, and make sure they have plenty of sunlight, you can expect to see small sprouts grow into a nice sized plants this season.
 In fact, you expect those plants to produce fruit at the end of summer.
 If you have an especially green thumb you might even win the blue ribbon at the local fair for your amazing tomatoes!